rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 While Carbon Black generally leaves PowerShell alone because it is an allowlisted application, Cortex does not.
 In fact, the moment the `Add-Type` cmdlet is executed with the `DllImport` directive, Cortex kills the PowerShell process.
 It may be possible to obfuscate the `Add-Type` arguments, but this seems like a losing battle.

-I did try disabling AMSI, but my guess is Cortex is using its own inspection engine and not relying on AMSI, which is probably a good decision since AMSI is notoriously easy to disable.
+I did try disabling AMSI, but Cortex seems to be using its own inspection engine and not relying on AMSI, which is probably a good decision since AMSI is notoriously easy to disable.
 See [https://amsi.fail](https://amsi.fail).

 <br/>
 <hr/>

 # The Story So Far
 We can't run exes.
 We can't load DLLs.
 We can't use VBScript or JScript.
 We can't use PowerShell to import Windows functions.
-Fortunately, there is one avenue left to explore that may allow us import and call the Windows APIs above needed to inject code.
+Fortunately, there is one avenue left to explore that may allow us import and call the Windows APIs above needed to run shellcode.

 <br/>
 <hr/>

 # InstallUtil
 `InstallUtil` is a Windows base application that is used for installing and uninstalling software.
-The only functionality we care about is its `/u` option which is used to uninstall applications.
+Its only functionality we're interested in is its `/u` option which is used to uninstall applications.

 When applications are built in C#, developers have the ability to add in two special functions: `Install()` and `Uninstall()`.
 These functions are never called internally, but instead are used to perform any initialization needed when installing, and any cleanup needed when uninstalling.
 We will focus on `Uninstall()` because it does not require administrator privileges.

-We are not concerned with any actual install/uninstall stuff - the only reason this is useful is because it should let us run arbitrary C# code to perform the process injection.
-Even though we can't run our exe, we can still put code in its `Uninstall()` function and then use `installutil /u myapp.exe` to force Windows to call it for us, bypassing Carbon Black's restrictions.
+We are of course not concerned with actually uninstalling anything - the only reason this is useful is because it should let us run arbitrary C# code to perform the process injection.
+Even though we can't run our exe directly, we can still put code in the `Uninstall()` function and then use `installutil /u myapp.exe` to force Windows to call it for us, bypassing Carbon Black's restrictions.

 <br/>
 <hr/>